,

 Other Drivers at the Scene

 Even when a signal malfunctions, other drivers retain a duty to operate their vehicles safely.
-California law requires drivers to treat a completely dark or non-functioning signal as a four-way stop.
 If another driver ran through the intersection without yielding and struck your vehicle, that driver may also share liability for your injuries.
-California’s pure comparative fault rule means that multiple parties can be assigned a percentage of fault, and each may owe compensation proportional to their responsibility.
+California’s pure comparative fault rule means that multiple parties can be assigned a percentage of fault, and each may owe compensation proportional to their share of responsibility.
+This can matter a great deal in a signal malfunction case, since a jury or insurance adjuster may otherwise be tempted to place all of the blame on the broken equipment rather than on a driver who failed to slow down and check the intersection.

 Accidents caused by faulty traffic signals often result in serious injuries.
-Depending on the circumstances of your collision, you may be entitled to recover damages for medical expenses, lost wages, property damage, and pain and suffering.
-In cases involving government negligence, the amount of compensation available can be subject to certain limitations under California law, making it even more valuable to have an attorney calculate the full scope of your damages from the start.
+Depending on the circumstances of your collision, you may be entitled to recover damages for medical expenses, future medical care, lost wages, lost earning capacity, property damage, and pain and suffering.
+If the crash caused a lasting impairment, compensation may also account for the reduced quality of life that comes with a long-term or permanent injury.
+In cases involving government negligence, the amount of compensation available can be subject to certain limitations under California law, which makes it even more valuable to have an attorney calculate the full scope of your damages from the start rather than accepting an early settlement offer.

 When building your claim, our attorneys gather key evidence that includes surveillance footage from nearby businesses or traffic cameras, public maintenance records, witness statements, and crash reconstruction analysis.
-Our attorneys also act quickly, knowing that signal malfunction evidence can disappear fast and that government claims have tight filing deadlines.
+Acting quickly matters, since signal malfunction evidence can disappear fast and government claims carry tight filing deadlines.

 Contact Younglove Law Group After a Traffic Signal Accident

-Traffic signal malfunction cases require a level of investigative depth and legal knowledge that goes well beyond a typical collision claim.
-Younglove Law Group has recovered millions of dollars for accident victims throughout California, and our attorneys bring more than 20 years of combined experience to every case they handle.
+Traffic signal malfunction cases require a level of investigative depth that goes well beyond a typical collision claim, since proving fault often means requesting records from a government agency, a signal manufacturer, and one or more drivers all at once.
+Younglove Law Group has recovered millions of dollars for accident victims throughout California, and our attorneys, led by founding attorney Phillip Younglove, bring more than 20 years of combined experience to every case they handle.

-When government negligence or defective equipment puts you at risk, you deserve attorneys who will dig into the details, meet every deadline, and refuse to let liable parties off the hook.
+When government negligence or defective equipment puts you at risk, you deserve a legal team that will dig into the details, meet every deadline, and pursue every liable party on your behalf.
 Our firm works on a contingency fee basis, meaning you owe us nothing unless we recover compensation for you.
-If you were injured in a crash involving a faulty signal, contact us today to schedule a free consultation with one of our Younglove Law Group attorneys.
+If you were injured in a crash involving a faulty signal, contact us today to schedule a free consultation and let our attorneys review the details of what happened.

 Understanding California’s Post-Accident Medical Bill Reduction Laws After Settlement